Oly what?

 -

-Not much!
 Bring a glove if you’ve got one.
 If you don’t have one, let us know so that we can make sure we have loaners.
-If you’ve got gloves, bats, or helmets, we almost definitely need them.
+If you’ve got spares you can share, bring ‘em.

-Most people wear a baseball cap, shirt, and shorts or pants.
+Wear whatever you’re comfortable moving in, and getting a little dirty.
+Most people wear a baseball cap, shirt, and pants.
 Cleats are handy if you’ve got them, but not mandatory.

 And water.
 Bring water.